hmrc/platsec-aws-scanner/docs/tasks/cost-usage.md

 - -y or --year represents the year to start the search from.
 Must be in *nnnn* format.

 The scanner will check for costs and usage from the 1st day of the month and year specified in the command, ending on the current date.
-However, [AWS documentation](https://bit.ly/3kKZPJw) states that the end date is exclusive, meaning that AWS will check cost usage up to the date *proceeding* the requested end date.
+However, [AWS Cost Explorer documentation][aws-cost-explorer] states that the end date is exclusive, meaning that AWS will check cost usage up to the date *proceeding* the requested end date.

 See the [common arguments section](../usage.md#common-arguments) for details on the common arguments.